- Small Business Trends - http://smallbiztrends.com -

 Posted By TJ McCue On February 24, 2014 @ 1:00 pm In Product Reviews | 2 Comments

 There are plenty of small laptops on the market if you want to reduce the weight in your business bag.
 You could even rig up an Apple iPad or Android tablet with a wireless keyboard to really trim things down.
-But if you need a serious workhorse machine, that is both light, powerful and secure, this review of the HP EliteBook 850 laptop is for you.
+But if you need a serious workhorse machine, that is light, powerful and secure, then the HP EliteBook 850 laptop is for you.

 As small business owners make decisions on technology, price is often considered the most important option.
 There are some very good reasons to consider spending a bit more than the lowest priced machine you can find – let me give you three: